null

 Hello All,

 Fall fishing weather has finally arrived!
 There have been fish up and feeding on Midges, and the Fall Blue Wing Olive mayflies have begun popping off, especially when we have cloudy or cool conditions.
-With the cooler mornings and evenings of Fall, prospecting with streamers can move some good quality fish-especially if there are no insect hatches bringing fish to the surface.
+With the cooler mornings and evenings of Fall, prospecting with streamers on lakes and reservoirs can move some good quality fish.
 As always, in order to avoid bad river etiquette, it's important to know the basic ins an outs of how to interact with each other on the water.
 The folks over at Redington Fly Gear have a nice little video on the subject.

 Check these gauges for updates on water levels!